-The history and tradition of the Filippi winegrowing family continues and flourishes today with each new vintage as 4th generation Joseph ‘J.P.’
-Filippi and his son Jared build upon over 90 years in the historic Cucamonga-Guasti winegrowing area.
+The history and tradition of the Filippi wine growing family continues and flourishes today with each new vintage as 4th generation Joseph ‘J.P.’
+Filippi builds upon over 90 years in the historic Cucamonga-Guasti wine growing area.

 Since 1994, the Filippis have revitalized old vineyards and undertaken new vine plantings.
 They continue working to restore the historic Ellena Bros./Regina Winery with the City of Rancho Cucamonga.